Dennis Rodman: World Championship Wrestling (1997–1999)

 Rodman took up his hobby of professional wrestling seriously and appeared on the edition of March 10 of Monday Nitro with Hollywood Hulk Hogan in World Championship Wrestling (WCW).
 At the March 1997 Uncensored event, he appeared as a member of the nWo.
 His first match was at the July 1997 Bash at the Beach event, where he teamed with Hogan in a loss to Lex Luger and The Giant.
-At the August 1997 Road Wild event, Rodman appeared as the Impostor Sting hitting Luger with a baseball bat to help Hogan win the WCW World Heavyweight Championship.
+At the August 1997 Road Wild event, Rodman appeared as the Impostor Sting hitting Luger with a baseball bat to help Hogan win the WCW World Heavyweight Championship, and then afterwards made an appearance without the Sting attire where he joined other NWO members backstage and spray painted the "NWO" initials on the WCW Heavyweight Championship belt.

 After the 1997–98 season, where Rodman and the Chicago Bulls defeated Karl Malone and the Utah Jazz in the 1998 NBA Finals, Rodman and Malone squared off again, this time in a tag team match at the July 1998 Bash at the Beach event.
 He fought alongside Hulk Hogan, and Malone tagged along with Diamond Dallas Page.
 In a poorly received match, the two power forwards exchanged "rudimentary headlocks, slams and clotheslines" for 23 minutes.
 Rodman bested Malone again as he and Hogan picked up the win.

 Rodman returned to WCW in 1999 and feuded with Randy Savage.
 This culminated in a match at Road Wild which Rodman lost.

+He would be inducted into the WWE Hall of Fame's class of 2026 by former NWO members Kevin Nash and Sean Waltman (Syxx).